jpentland/OpenVPNChanger/README.md

+# About
+Simple web interface using python cgi for switching between VPN Configurations

+# Installation

-# Install Apache2
+## Install Apache2
 ```
 sudo apt-get install apache2
 ```

-# Enable CGI
+## Enable CGI
 Enable CGI mode
 ```
 sudo a2enmod cgi
 ```

 *Note: This may result in the message "Your MPM seems to be threaded.
-Selecting cgid instead of cgi.", this is ok*
+Selecting cgid instead of cgi."*

 Edit default configuration file
 ```